 - College Algebra requires a math subscore of 19 or higher

 - General Biology and Chemistry require a science subscore of 19 or higher

 - Elective classes such as Art Appreciation, Music Appreciation, or Psychology have no subscore requirements - student simply have to have taken the act before.

 - South Tippah School District issues a scholarship up to $150 per student taking a dual enrollment course.
 This allows them to have less expenses on their first course.

 - RHS requires that students turn in their applications along with a $30 fee that goes directly to the college they choose for dual enrollment.

 Are you interested in dual enrollment courses?
-Call or stop by Mrs. Elam's office to discuss the option that would best suit your needs today!
+Call or stop by Mrs. Stroupe's office to discuss the option that would best suit your needs today!